browniefed/react-native-animation-book/API.md

 ```

-By default `Animated` gives us access to 3 animatable components.
+By default, `Animated` gives us access to 3 animatable components: `Animated.View`, `Animated.Text` and `Animated.Image`.

-`Animated.View`, `Animated.Text` and `Animated.Image`, however later we'll cover how any component can become animatable.
+Later we'll cover how any component can become animatable.